NixOS/rfcs/rfcs/0145-doc-strings.md

 We use a tool called [nixdoc](https://github.com/nix-community/nixdoc) to use a 'doc-comment'- like functionality, which allows us to build a subset of static documentation of the `nixpkgs.lib` functions.

 The format of a doc-comment was, however, never specified.
-The nix community does not understand the rules enforced by `nixdoc`, which we believe is one of the reasons for its lack of adoption.
+The nix community does not understand the rules required by `nixdoc`, which we believe is one of the reasons for its lack of adoption.

 Here is an example of the format understood by *nixdoc*: